Scaling of disorder operator at deconfined quantum criticality: Discussions

 Our findings, in particularly the negative $s$, raise a number of significant questions about the theory of DQC.
 One possible explanation for the negative $s$ is that the observed regime of the DQC is actually controlled by a non-unitary CFT, with a (complex) fixed point very close to the physical parameter space.
 So within a large length scale conformal invariance can still manifest.
 This possibility has been proposed theoretically in several recent works~\cite{Nahum2015, Nakayama2016, CWang2017, Nahum2020,RCMa2020,ZJWang2021}, to explain unusual finite-size scaling behavior from previous numerical simulations~\cite{Shao2016,CWang2017,Nahum2015} and the tension between the numerically observed critical exponents with conformal bootstrap bounds~\cite{Nakayama2016}.
 Our result points to a distinct aspect of this putative non-unitary fixed point, that the universal correction $s$ must be negative.

-However, the scenario of complex fixed point implies that it should be located close to the physical parameter space, to be consistent with the large conformal window observed numerically.
+However, the scenario of complex fixed point implies that the fixed point should be located close to the physical parameter space, in order to explain the large conformal window observed numerically.
 As a result, it is reasonable to expect that the violation of unitarity in various universal quantities should appear as small complex corrections, which manifest in scaling violation.
-This is indeed the case in known solvable examples of weakly first-order transition controlled by a complex CFT, such as the $Q = 5$ Potts model in (1+1)d where critical exponents, central charge~\cite{Gorbenko2018I,Gorbenko2018II} and in particular the scaling dimension of a disorder operator (the analog of $s$) ~\footnote{To illustrate this point, let us consider the $\mathbb{Z}_Q$ symmetry of the $Q$-state Potts model.
+This is indeed the case in known solvable examples of weakly first-order transition controlled by a complex CFT, such as the $Q = 5$ Potts model in (1+1)d where critical exponents and central charge~\cite{Gorbenko2018I,Gorbenko2018II} acquire complex corrections at the actual fixed point.
 The critical point is the self-dual point of the lattice model, so the disorder operator for the $\mathbb{Z}_Q$ symmetry is related to the $\mathbb{Z}_Q$ Potts spin operators via Kramers-Wannier-type duality.
-Thus the expectation value decays as a power law with the length of the interval on which the disorder operator is defined, analogous to the logarithmic corner correction in (2+1)d.
-For $Q=5$, the scaling dimension of the spin operator becomes complex: $\Delta_{\sigma}\approx 0.067 \pm 0.01i$.
-If one measures the disorder operator in the $Q=5$ model, within the conformal window the result is well-approximated by a power law with positive exponent.} acquire complex corrections at the actual fixed point.
+Thus the expectation value of the disorder operator decays as a power law with the length of the interval on which the disorder operator is defined, analogous to the logarithmic corner correction in (2+1)d.
+For $Q=5$, the scaling dimension of the spin operator becomes complex: $\Delta_{\sigma}\approx 0.067 \pm 0.01i$~\cite{Gorbenko2018II}.
+If one measures the disorder operator in the $Q=5$ model, we expect that within the conformal window, the decay is still mainly controlled by the real part of $\Delta_{\sigma}$, but with small drifts of exponents .
+Therefore, within the conformal window the result is well-approximated by a power law with positive exponent.
 Generalizing to (2+1)d, one would expect that $s$ measured from numerical simulations inside the conformal window should still be positive at a weakly first-order transition controlled by a nearby complex CFT, which is not what we have seen.